Orlando, Florida: 2016 mass shooting

 On June 12, 2016, more than 100 people were shot at Pulse, a gay nightclub in Orlando.
 Fifty (including the gunman) were killed and 60 were wounded.
 The gunman, whom the police SWAT team shot to death, was identified as 29-year-old Omar Mir Seddique Mateen, an American security guard.
 The act of terrorism was both the deadliest mass shooting in modern United States history at the time and one of the deadliest mass shootings perpetrated by a single person in recorded world history.
 Mateen pledged allegiance to the Islamic State during his unsuccessful negotiations with police.
 After the shooting, the city held numerous vigils.
 In November 2016, Orlando mayor Buddy Dyer announced the city's intention to acquire the Pulse Nightclub to build a permanent memorial for the 49 victims of the shooting.
 The city offered to buy it for $2.25 million, but the club's owner declined to sell.
+Instead, the owner founded the onePULSE Foundation to develop the memorial independently.
+An interim memorial was unveiled by the foundation in May 2018, featuring landscaping, benches, and a memorial wall.
+However, after the foundation faced financial challenges and organizational difficulties, the City of Orlando purchased the property in October 2023 for $2 million and committed to developing a permanent memorial.
+As of 2025, the city is advancing plans for a permanent Pulse Memorial with an expected completion date of late 2027, featuring a memorial and reflection space, a 49-column angel ellipse with rainbow glass panels honoring the victims, and visitor facilities.

 Geography

 The geography of Orlando is mostly wetlands, consisting of many lakes and swamps.
-The terrain is generally flat, making the land fairly low and wet.
+The ground is generally flat, making the land fairly low and wet.
 The area is dotted with hundreds of lakes, the largest of which is Lake Apopka.
 Central Florida's bedrock is mostly limestone and very porous; the Orlando area is susceptible to sinkholes.
 Probably the most famous incident involving a sinkhole happened in 1981 in Winter Park, a city immediately north of downtown Orlando, dubbed "The Winter Park Sinkhole".